How to Add Spotify Music on Windows Movie Maker

 Step 2.
 Add Spotify music to the program.

-Launch the program, click + button in the top left of the interface, then a window will pop up and prompt you to copy and paste the playlist link from Spotify.
+Launch the program, copy the URL of the songs/playlists you want to convert to the program, then a window will pop up and prompt you to copy and paste the playlist link from Spotify.
 You can also simply drag and drop the song or playlist to the pop-up window.

 Step 3.
 Choose Output Format.

-click the settings icon on the upper right corner of the screen, then you can choose MP3, AAC, WAV and FLAC as output formats.
+click the settings icon on the upper right corner of the screen, then you can choose MP3, WAV, AAC, FLAC, ALAC and AIFF as output formats.

 Step 4.
 Start Spotify Music conversion.